Noise complaints have reached epidemic proportions in New York City. Ensure you keep your sanity by soundproofing your

-Whatever your reasons, soundproofing your home doesn’t need to be a stressful undertaking if you have the help of an expert team.
+Whatever your reasons, soundproofing your home doesn’t need to be a stressful undertaking if you take the proper precautions.

 For example, do you entertain large groups of friends often?
 Do you enjoy listening to music or watching movies with state-of-the-art equipment and surround sound?
 Do you have children or pets, or do you plan to add to your family?
 If you work from home, do you conduct confidential calls in which you discuss sensitive information?

-A good contractor will ask these questions while noting specific site conditions.
+A reliable full-service contractor will ask these questions while noting specific site conditions.
 Plaster, sheetrock, concrete ceilings, wood frames, and more can all affect the soundproofing process.
 There’s no off-the-shelf or one-size-fits-all solution to soundproofing a condo or apartment, so choose a contractor that gets to know your project first.

-For example, as a turnkey design-build firm, we can provide clients with a variety of options for soundproofing an apartment ceiling in Manhattan, even if it’s concrete or soundproofing hardwood floors in a Brooklyn condo.
+If soundproofing is required for any of our full-home design & build jobs, we provide clients with a variety of options for soundproofing an apartment ceiling in Manhattan, even if it’s concrete or soundproofing hardwood floors in a Brooklyn condo.
 We recommend applications based on each project’s unique context, character, and needs.
 Some of our most common recommendations include the following elements:

 Most NYC condo and co-op boards mandate that when residents install new floors, they install a sound attenuating layer along with it.
 The layer rests between the wood floor and the subfloor, and it greatly reduces the sound and vibrations that would otherwise filter through to neighboring condos or co-ops.
 Because it’s often a requirement, this step is also one of the most common soundproofing applications we recommend.

 Another strategy we often recommend is to apply blanket insulation on the studs inside of walls, along with double sheetrock.
 Though this isn’t quite an off-the-shelf process, it’s the closest you’re going to get.
 It’s the most basic way to soundproof the walls of an apartment, but it does provide partial sound absorption.

 Soundproof sheetrock is more expensive than regular sheetrock, but it’s a much better option for homeowners looking for a serious soundproofing solution.
 QuietRock offers two-way soundproofing and is the material that most professionals choose for both residential and commercial soundproofing projects.